Victoralm/Data-Manipulation-in-Python---Master-Python-NumPy-and-Pandas/README.md

 # Data-Manipulation-in-Python---Master-Python-NumPy-and-Pandas

-Vídeo curso: Data Manipulation in Python - Master Python, NumPy, and Pandas
+Vídeo course: Data Manipulation in Python - Master Python, NumPy, and Pandas

-By :Meta Brains
+By: Meta Brains

 On: PacktPub